scottmotion/WP-Signups-Cron/signups-cron/README.txt

 = I have a multisite installation.
 Will this plugin work on my network? =

 While multsite installations do use the signups table, this plugin is not yet designed to work with networks, regardless of whether or not BuddyPress or BuddyBoss is installed.
-Check have been made to prevent the plugin from being used on such sites.
+Checks have been made to prevent the plugin from being used on such sites.
 Please do not install this plugin on multisite networks.

 = What time will the scheduled cron event run? =